SizunJiangLab/Benchmarking_tissue_preparation/README.md

 This script produces Supp Fig. 1G.
 It processes extracted per-cell signals (in .csv format) from cellXpress2 for outlier removal, normalization, transformation.
 Visualizations include density plots.

+4. Run `balagan_analysis.R`:

+This script produces Supp Fig. 1I.
+It processes "dataScaleSize_slide2_FOV1.csv" using the balagan R package to run spatial clustering and subsampling analysis.
+The heatmap, clustering scatter plot, and subsampling plot were generated.

 <a name="directory"></a>
 # Directory Structure